MichaelELeonard/NoSQL-Challenge/README.md

 We then needed to establish which ‘BusinessTypeID’ should be assigned to the ‘Penang Flavours’ to update it correctly.
 We accomplished this by finding out what ID other establishments were assigned of the same business type and updating the ‘BusinessTypeID’ for ‘Penang Flavours’ with that same ID to ensure consistency within the collection.
-The steps in this process were to find another restaurant in the ‘establishments’ collection with an identical ‘BusinessType’ and returning the 'BusinessTypeID' & 'BusinessType' fields and then setting the 'BusinessTypeID' of ‘Penang Flavours’ to the identified ID for consistenancy within the collection.
-Finally, we again viewed the ‘Penang Flavours’ data to ensure that the 'BusinessTypeID' field was successfully updated.

 <img src="Pics/Update3.png" width="914" height="221">
 <img src="Pics/Update4.png" width="703" height="670">

-We then needed to establish how many documents (restaurants) in the collection there were from the Dover Local Authority and remove them from the DataBase.
+We needed to establish how many documents (restaurants) in the collection there were from the Dover Local Authority and remove them from the DataBase.
 The Dover establishments were counted using the count_documents command and returned a total of 994.
-The Dover establishments were then deleted using the delete_many command, and then the Dover establishments were again counted showing a result of 0.
+The Dover establishments were then deleted using the delete_many command and then the Dover establishments were again counted showing a result of 0.

 <img src="Pics/Update5.png" width="643" height="370">